14-Year-Old Boy Who Allegedly Stabbed Tessa Majors Charged With Murder: NYPD

 Weaver and two other people are seen on video entering the same side of the park through a different entrance, the complaint says.
 Weaver is wearing “a navy jacket with a horizontal white stripe and a red stripe across the chest” in the video, according to the complaint.

-At first, video shows the three following a male pedestrian through the park, but a subsequent video shows the male no longer being followed, the complaint says.
+At first, video shows the three following a male pedestrian through the park, but a subsequent video shows that the male is no longer being followed, the complaint says.

 Around 6:47 p.m., surveillance video shows Weaver and the two others “surrounding a female who was walking up the stairs,” but later shows them turn and walk back down the stairs after a different male pedestrian walks down the stairs, according to the complaint.